rxhulshxrmx/bullspree_analyst_assignment/README.md

 - **Excel:** Utilize Excel for ad-hoc reporting, enabling flexible analysis and customization of reports as needed.

 Links to the Excel and Tableau dashboards will be added here for reference.

-### 4. Data-Driven Suggestions:
-(- Provide actionable insights based on the data collected.
-- Suggest strategies to enhance user engagement and optimize the user journey.)